 Couple this irresistible atmosphere with some incredible Mediterranean cuisine, and you can see why Split becomes a lot of people’s favourite city.

-How long should you spend in Split?
+How many days should you spend in Split?

 3-5 days is the perfect amount of time to spend in Split.
 It gives you enough time to properly explore the city, absorb its history, relax on the beach and do a few day trips.